gugzkumar/ddog-demo-application/README.md

 Our infrastructure is set up using Terraform, and the CI/CD is done using Github Actions.

-The following is the application's architecture diagram with its core components (the the integration with Datadog is not hidden):
+The following is the application's architecture diagram with its core components (the integration with Datadog is hidden):

 <p align="left">
   <img